SteadyCadence/api-docs/content/06-records.md

 ```
 /api/v1/organizations/{organization_slug}/projects/{project_slug}/spatial/
 ```

+_These methods require using both an organization and a project slug.
+[Click here to learn about finding and formatting slugs](01-introduction.md#user-content-formatting-urls-for-accessing-specific-objects)._

 > Oliver, is `geometry` an `array` or an `object`?
 Used `array` since `object` wasn't listed as a type literal. (this is true for all instances in this doc.)

 A spatial unit / project location JSON object contains the following properties: